Law Firm Lead Follow Up: Why "I'll Call Them Back Later" Kills Your Pipeline

 This Is Not a Time Management Problem

-Let’s be clear about something.
+According to the Clio Legal Trends Report, let’s be clear about something.
 You’re not lazy.
 You’re not disorganized.
 You’re running a law practice.

 The managing partner of a 5 to 15 attorney firm wears a dozen hats.
 You’re supervising associates, managing client relationships, handling the biggest cases yourself, dealing with payroll, marketing, HR, and a hundred other things that have nothing to do with the law.